wondersloth/assets/README.md

         'dir_source'     => DOCROOT . 'static/', // Source directory to build assets and manifest from 'dir_build'      => DOCROOT . 'build/',  // Directory to write the packages or minified files to.
         'enable_logging' => TRUE,                // Enables logging
-        'is_dev'         => TRUE,                // If enabled it will rebuild the manifest every time on instantiation.
+        'always_build_manifest'         => TRUE,                // If enabled it will rebuild the manifest every time on instantiation.
     );

 ## Appendix